Ishan-2-0/Neurodegenerative-Clinical-QA-LLM/README.md

-The fix was runtime model substitution: `Qwen/Qwen2.5-7B-Instruct`, same 7B class, available across  Together and Novita The fine-tuning work remains on Mistral in the notebook.
+The fix was runtime model substitution: `Qwen/Qwen2.5-7B-Instruct`, same 7B class, available across  Together and Novita The fine tuning work remains on Mistral in the notebook.
 Training and serving environments do not always use identical model versions, and understanding why is part of shipping real projects.